ytxiuxiu/notes/Minor Thesis/final thesis structure.md

 Some projects have been conducted to improve the strength of the materials themselves.
 By using materials with high strength, printed shapes can stand more rigid without too much deformation.
 Novikov, Jokić, and Joris Laarman Studio (2013) have conducted a research named Mataerial.
 In their research, they have developed a novel resin extrusion technology which can eliminate the effect of gravity on printed curves.
 It makes it possible to direct print artwork of almost any size and shape directly on irregular or non-horizontal surfaces (Figure 7).

+### Build platform?
+Should I put it here or the place where I explains our build platform

 ### Structure
 Other research teams designed special structures to make the printed parts more rigid, especially objects of large volume.
 For example, the structure used in the project Mesh-Mould (Hack & Lauer, 2014) allows meters-high frameworks to be printed solidly which can be used for constructing formwork in architecture.